Winter Session in London

 Wealth Management counts as one of the finance major electives.
 Supply Chain will fulfill a major elective for students currently majoring in BAIS or future BAIS students.
 For non-BAIS majors, the course will fulfill MSCI:3000 Operations Management, a business core requirement.

-The online application will open July 1.
+The online application opened July 1.
+Applications due Friday, September 11.

 Applications will be reviewed weekly beginning in mid-August.